-NPCR registries cover 97% of the U.S. population.
-In 2019, CDC received information on more than 32.3 million invasive cancer cases diagnosed from January 1, 1995 through December 31,2017.
+CDC's NPCR supports central cancer registries in 46 states, the District of Columbia, Puerto Rico, the U.S. Pacific Island Jurisdictions, and the U.S. Virgin Islands.
+In 2020, CDC received information on more than 33.4million invasive cancer cases diagnosed from January 1, 1995 through December 31, 2018.
 More than 1.7 million new invasive cancer cases are added each year.